nievesj/unity-core-project/README.md

 _Core depends on the the following components
 * [LeanTween](https://github.com/dentedpixel/LeanTween)
 * [UniRx](https://github.com/neuecc/UniRx) (Reactive Extensions for Unity) Most of the _Core functionality is wrapped around Observables.
 * [AssetBundles-Browser](https://github.com/Unity-Technologies/AssetBundles-Browser) Unity's tool for building and organizing asset bundles.
-This is included in the project as a Git Submodule and it may need to be pulled the first time.

 Which platforms are compatible?
 ---